Huddersfield Town A.F.C.: Managerial history

-Honours and achievements
+Honours

-In 1926, Huddersfield Town became the first English team to win the First Division title in three consecutive seasons, a feat not surpassed to this day, although it has been equalled by Arsenal, Liverpool, and on two occasions by Manchester United.
+In 1926, Huddersfield Town became the first English team to win the First Division title in three consecutive seasons, a feat not surpassed until 2024 by Manchester City, although it has been equalled by Arsenal, Liverpool, Manchester City and twice by Manchester United.

-Huddersfield Town were the second team, after Blackpool, to have won all three divisional play-offs.
+Huddersfield Town were the second team, after Blackpool, to have won all three divisional play-offs, when they won the 2017 Championship play-off.

 The club's honours include the following: